furniture-sale.png

 Lendis is your professional partner for IT remarketing.

-Rental model instead of stockpiles of old appliances
+Rental model instead of mountains of old devices

 It's even easier if you don't have to manage old appliances in the first place.
 With the Lendis rental model, the issue of old appliances is completely eliminated, as the take-back and secondary recycling are part of the service.